autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-kaggle.md

 from autogluon.tabular import TabularPredictor

-directory = '~/IEEEfraud/'  # directory where you have downloaded the data CSV files from the competition label_column = 'isFraud'  # name of target variable to predict in this competition eval_metric = 'roc_auc'  # Optional: specify that competition evaluation metric is AUC save_path = directory + 'AutoGluonModels/'  # where to store trained models
+directory = '~/IEEEfraud/'  # directory where you have downloaded the data CSV files from the competition label = 'isFraud'  # name of target variable to predict in this competition eval_metric = 'roc_auc'  # Optional: specify that competition evaluation metric is AUC save_path = directory + 'AutoGluonModels/'  # where to store trained models